schalkventer/example-podcast-api/README.md

 - ✅ App remembers and shows what episodes user listened all the way through
 - ✅ App remembers the exact timestamp where user stoped listening within a 10 seconds accuracy of closing
 - ✅ App remembers and shows the exact timestamp location of where I left off any episode
+- ✅ User has the option to "reset" all there progress, effectively removing their listening history.

 ---